 BACKGROUND

-In keeping with its stated mandate, this Subgroup has considered how ICANN’s jurisdiction-related choices, in the Registry Agreement (hereafter, “RA”) as well as the Registrar Accreditation Agreement (hereafter “RAA”), may have an influence on accountability.
+This Subgroup has considered how ICANN’s jurisdiction-related choices, in the Registry Agreement (hereafter, “RA”) as well as the Registrar Accreditation Agreement (hereafter “RAA”), may have an influence on accountability.

 Three such jurisdiction-related choices have retained the attention of the members of this Subgroup, namely the absence of a choice of law provision in registry agreements, the absence of a choice of law provision in registrar accreditation agreements, and the contents of the choice of venue provision in registry agreements.